SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data: Experiments

 \subsubsection{Survival MNIST Dataset}

-The Survival MNIST synthetic dataset simulates disease progression using MNIST digit images, where each individual is represented by a different MNIST digit number three, and the progression is modeled as a gradual rotation of the images, with $0^\circ$ representing a healthy state and $180^\circ$ representing the disease endpoint.
-The dataset generation process includes several steps to emulate real-world healthcare data characteristics: adding Gaussian noise to each image, masking 70\%, 80\%, 90\%, 95\% and 99\% of the pixels to reflect data sparsity, and randomly designating each image as either having experienced the event with 60\% of probability or being censored otherwise.
+The Survival MNIST synthetic dataset simulates disease progression using MNIST digit images ($36 \times 36$ pixels), where each individual is represented by a different MNIST digit number three, and the progression is modeled as a gradual rotation of the images, with $0^\circ$ representing a healthy state and $180^\circ$ representing the disease endpoint.
+The dataset generation process includes several steps to emulate real-world healthcare data characteristics: adding Gaussian noise, masking 70\%, 80\%, 90\%, 95\% and 99\% of the pixels to reflect data sparsity, and randomly designating each image as either having experienced the event with 60\% of probability or being censored otherwise.
 The number of observation points for each digit is randomly chosen between 5 and 20 to simulate irregular sampling times.
-For this datasat, observed images are the measurements and observation times as well as ids of the subjects are the covariates.
+For this dataset, observed images are the measurements and observation times as well as ids of the subjects are the covariates.

 This synthetic dataset provides a controlled environment to evaluate the model's ability to handle the complexities inherent in longitudinal survival data, including noise, sparsity, irregular observation intervals, and censoring.
-An example observed sequence with different amounts of missingness is provided in \figureref{fig:example_mnist_v2}.
+An example observed sequence with different amounts of missingness is provided in Appendix \ref{subsubsec:appendix-survival-mnist-synthetic-dataset}.